tranhoaiphuongnguyen/dailytask-customerpurchase_prediction/README.md

 An analysis of online shopping sessions during the peak months of November and December shows a clear difference in purchase likelihood between new and returning customers.
 New customers converted at an average rate of 27.3%, while returning customers converted at only 19.6%.

 Although returning visitors are generally expected to have higher purchase intent due to their familiarity with the brand, the data suggests otherwise.
-This may indicate that the company’s holiday campaigns and promotions are particularly effective at attracting first-time buyers, while returning users may be browsing more cautiously—comparing offers, checking for discounts, or waiting for better deals before committing to a purchase.
+This may indicate that the company’s holiday campaigns and promotions are particularly effective at attracting first-time buyers, while returning users may be browsing more cautiously, comparing offers, checking for discounts, or waiting for better deals before committing to a purchase.

 From a marketing perspective, the stronger conversion performance among new customers reflects effective acquisition strategies, but also highlights weaker retention.
-Strengthening re-engagement efforts—such as personalized product recommendations, loyalty incentives, or targeted remarketing—could help improve conversion rates among returning shoppers.
+Strengthening re-engagement efforts, such as personalised product recommendations, loyalty incentives, or targeted remarketing, could help improve conversion rates among returning shoppers.

----

 ### Correlation between page durations (Returning customers)